Marx-wrld/Smooth-Sidebar-UI/README.md

 # Smooth-Sidebar-with-React-Pro-Sidebar-and-MUI
-Creating smooth sidebars with react Pro sidebar and MUI
+Creating smooth sidebars with React Pro-Sidebar and MUI